prof7bit/TorChat/src/tools/readme_plugin_lin.txt

       /usr/lib/purple-2/

-  You also must have tor installed in /usr/sbin/tor which should normally be the default location of tor if are on a debian based system.
+  You also must have tor installed.
+TorChat will search these paths and use the one that is found first:

+      /usr/local/sbin/
+      /usr/local/bin/
+      /usr/sbin/
+      /usr/bin/
+      /sbin/
+      /bin/

   Now start pidgin from within a console window.
 You should see some debugging output.
 Additionally there will be a file ~/purpletorchat.log which contains the same debug output.

-  *** note that this is the debug version of the plugin, the final release version will not create a debug file. ***
+  *** note that this is a debug version of the plugin, the final release version will not create a debug file. ***

   Create a new account, select "TorChat" for the protocol and when asked